Table of Contents

 777=Messiah.
 Contrast that to three consecutive 6’s and you’ll get the idea.

 So if there were 6 jars at the wedding in Cana, we know they were okay.
 They were good, but not great; useful, but not the perfect solution.

 Likewise, the Jewish purification ritual was good.
 A pattern of that which would be to come, but not the end-all.
 There was nothing wrong with it, but it just wasn’t quite enough.

 It isn’t enough to just go through religious motions.

 Just like it isn’t enough to have your name highlighted as the top contributor to a ministry.

 And it isn’t enough to walk down to an altar, confess your faith in the Savior of the world, and then go on living as though that never happened.

-It also wouldn’t have been enough of a celebration at the wedding in Cana without a little wine. 🙂
+It also wouldn’t have been enough of a celebration at the wedding in Cana without a little wine!

 I know, I know, you might want to start throwing stones at me.
 Look, the Bible doesn’t always fit neatly into personal preferences or cultural attitudes.
 We must conform our personal preferences to what the Bible actually says.

 Having a glass of wine was not considered a sin in Galilee.